jassimshaji/my_codes/README.md

 # checks_health
-This repo consists of various codes
+This repo consists of various codes dealing with health issues of computers